dereuromark/cakephp-upgrade/README.md

 - html5
 - php53

-with
+with `cake Upgrade.Correct [command]`

-    cake Upgrade.Correct [command]

-Tip: You can use

-    cake Upgrade.Correct all

-to quickly apply all relevant correction commands
+Tip: You can use `cake Upgrade.Correct all` to quickly apply all relevant correction commands.

 Tip2: The probably most important feature for me is that my version cleanly separates app and plugins.
 Without -p PluginName it leaves them alone.